jfdev001/PlasmaCellDiff/README.md

 # PlasmaCellDiff

 Codebase implementing the germinal center exit pathway kinetic model, emphasizing bifurcation analysis through simulation, as introduced by Martinez et. al. (2012).
 Part of the masters course Bioinformatics 1 during period 1, 2023 at the University of Amsterdam.
+A summary of findings is contained in `frazier_jared_bioinformatics_report.pdf`.

 # Installation